Please click on the logo above to be redirected to the home page.

 - Stash a bottle of (Brightening Sparkling Mist; Laneige) in your bag to spritz onto your face through the day.
-It will hydrate, refresh and keep your heated skin feeling fresh AF.
+It will hydrate, refresh and keep your heated skin feeling fresh.

 BONUS TIP: If you’re down and got extra $$$ to spend, try getting eyelash extensions.
 They were the ultimate solution to my problem as I tend to look like a little boy sans falsies.
-I swear, it was loads of fun to see other girls struggle to stick their fakes back onto their smudged eyelids in the pouring rain while I was just chilling with my giraffe ass lashes. 😉
+I swear, it was as entertaining to see other girls struggle to stick their fakes back onto their smudged eyelids in the pouring rain.

 #2: PRE DRINK

-Unless you’re made out of money (which you most likely are not), you’re probably gonna want to avoid spending $10 on 0.00001 mL of alcohol.
+Unless you’re made out of money (which you most likely are not), you’re probably going to want to avoid spending $10 on 0.001 mL of alcohol.
 You can get the feels goin’ with some ciders, or hit the Pinterest and mix up some cute drinks for the ‘gram.
-You obviously can’t carry booze in, or maybe you can… (check out this sunscreen flask), so it’s always a good idea to get your buzz on before the event so you don’t leave broke AF.
+You obviously can’t carry booze in, or maybe you can… (check out this sunscreen flask), so it’s always a good idea to get your buzz on before the event so you don’t leave broke.

-To make it more fun, play some drinking games and spice it up by having the loser buy the drinks (make sure you don’t lose, duh).
-SO HEY, gather your festival buddies, get tipsay and pose for polaroids on the balcony like the basic b*tches you are.
+To make it more fun, play some drinking games and spice it up by having the loser buy the drinks (as long as you don’t lose).
+SO HEY, gather your festival buddies, get tipsy and pose for polaroids on the balcony like the basic girls you are.